lpozo/pyadt/README.md

 ## Map

-A map, also known as [associative array](https://en.wikipedia.org/wiki/Associative_array) and dictionary is a colection that stroes key-value pairs.
-It maps each key to a corresponding value, making it straightforward to search for values using the keys.
-Keys should be unique and are commonly hashabel objects.
+A map, also known as [associative array](https://en.wikipedia.org/wiki/Associative_array) or dictionary, is a collection that stores key-value pairs.
+It maps each key to a corresponding value, making it straightforward to search for values using keys.
+Keys should be unique.
+They're commonly [hashable](https://en.wikipedia.org/wiki/Hash_function) objects.

 This implementation uses two [lists](https://docs.python.org/3/library/stdtypes.html#list) to store and manage the data.
 One for the keys and another for the values.
 It defines the following operations: